 Street art is a big deal in Bristol, as you might expect from the home of Banksy.
 No visit to the city would be complete without spotting one of his famous graffiti works, but there’s also plenty of other street art to admire.
-We’ll be holding a Street Art tour as part of the welcome week programme.

 5. St Nick’s Market: